damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 >
 > POWER8 CPUs have a different architecture than Intel: PPC64, so you may need to recompile some things, or have some Intel systems for workloads that can only run on x86_64.

-## We all have an opinion
+## We All Have an Opinion

 [davidbrent on on Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13154202)
 > I've only ever built desktop machines, and this top comment drew a surprising parallel to most help me with my desktop build type posts.
 Granted, I'm sure as you dig deeper, the reasoning may be much different, but myself being ignorant about a proper server build, it was somehow reassuring to see power and cooling at the top!

-## We are taking a step back and using a boring solution
+## We are Taking a Step Back and Using a Boring Solution

 We want to scale intelligently and build great software; we don’t want to be an infrastructure company.
 We are embracing and are excited about solving the challenge of scaling GitLab.com on the cloud, because solving it for us also solved it for the largest enterprises in the world using GitLab on premise.